 How is your annual marketing plan coming along?
-Our recent post, Do You Need a SWOT to Start Marketing Planning? covered the situational analysis section of your professional services marketing plan.
-Another important component to annual marketing planning is setting goals and objectives.
-In the spirit of kicking off the New Year with a more complete plan in hand, this post covers goals and objectives.
+Our recent post, Do You Need a SWOT to Start Marketing Planning?
+Covered the situational analysis section of your professional services marketing plan.
+Another important component of annual marketing planning is setting goals and objectives.
+In the spirit of kicking off the New Year with a complete plan, this post covers goals and objectives.

 Make a New Year’s resolution to have a balanced set of goals.

 Setting goals and objectives should be a business practice that touches every department at every level.
-For example, a firm has goals and objectives, every department has goals and objectives and every employee has goals and objectives.
-Goals and objectives should take a balanced approach that considers a range of variables and perspectives – the approach should not be heavily weighed by any one variable.
-In addition, a firm should also recognize that it needs to set goals and objectives for each of its’ target markets as well as its’ service offerings.
+For example, a firm has goals and objectives, every department has goals and objectives, and every employee has goals and objectives.
+Goals and objectives should take a balanced approach that considers a range of variables and perspectives – any one variable should not heavily weigh the approach.
+In addition, a firm should also recognize that it needs to set goals and objectives for each of its target markets and its service offerings.

-Referencing the firm’s situational analysis, it is time to jot down the mission critical elements discovered during strengths, weaknesses, opportunities and threats (SWOT) analysis.
-These mission critical elements should include at least one long-term goal.
+Referencing the firm’s situational analysis, it is time to jot down the mission-critical elements discovered during the strengths, weaknesses, opportunities, and threats (SWOT) analysis.
+These mission-critical elements should include at least one long-term goal.
 Long-term goals should be concise yet flexible.
 In addition to long-term goals, list immediate goals for the calendar year.
-These immediate goals need to then be broken down into a list of objectives.
+These immediate goals need to be then broken down into a list of objectives.

 Plan for the objective at hand.